ryjen/ryjen.github.io/content/post/musings/a-tale-of-belonging.md

 ---
-title: A tale of Belonging
+title: A tale of belonging
-description: From the perspective of suffering but with positivity
+description: A sarcastic tale of being a loser
 date: 2020-12-01
 ---